WebwareForPython/w4py3/README.md

 You can still find the legacy version of Webware for Python at: <https://cito.github.io/w4py/>

-The current homepage is at: <https://github.com/Cito/w4py3>
+The current project homepage is at: <https://github.com/Cito/w4py3>

+The current documentation is hosted at: <https://webware-for-python-3.readthedocs.io/>